dipien/google-play-api/jdroid-java-googleplay-publisher/README.md

     // Path to the private key json file.
 This property is required. appContext.setPrivateKeyJsonFilePath("/credentials/googleplay/key.json");

+    // The connect timeout (in milliseconds) when executing requests against the Google API.
+The default value is 100 seconds appContext.setConnectTimeout(200000)

+    // The read timeout (in milliseconds) when executing requests against the Google API.
+The default value is 100 seconds appContext.setReadTimeout(200000)

     // Whether the dry run mode is enabled or not.
 When enabled, the library disables all the transactions commits,
     // so the state on Google Play is never changed.
 Dry run is disabled by default. appContext.setDryRun(true);